bmuddha/ringal/README.md

 grow as needed during the write, provided that allocator still has necessary capacity";
 // but we're still able to write the entire message, as the buffer grows dynamically let size = buffer.write(msg).unwrap();
-let fixed = buffer.finalize();
+// until the ExtBuf is finalized or dropped no further allocations are possible let fixed = buffer.finalize();
 assert_eq!(fixed.as_ref(), msg);
 assert_eq!(fixed.len(), size);